SpenceKonde/DxCore/README.md

 Support for tone() is provided on all parts using TCB0.
 This is like the standard tone() function; it does not support use of the hardware output compare to generate tones.
 Note that if TCB0 is used for millis/micros timing, tone() will generate an error; do not use TCB0 as the millis/micros timekeeping timer if your application requires tone().

 ### millis/micros Timekeeping Options
 DACore provides the option to use any available timer on a part for the millis()/micros timekeeping, controlled by a Tools submenu - or it can be disabled entirely to save flash (or more likely available timers for manual configuration) and allow use of all timer interrupts.
 By default, TCB2 will be used by on parts.
-TCA0, TCA1 and any of the TCB's present on the part may be used (future updates may add support for TCD0 or the RTC timer).
+TCA0, TCA1 and any of the TCB's present on the part may be used, though this has not been rigorously tested; I suspect that TCD0 may not work in the initial release.
 Note that TCB0 conflicts with tone() and TCB1 conflicts with the version of Servo supplied with this core.

-For more information, on the hardware timers of the supported parts, and how they are used by DACore's built-in functionality, see the [Timers and megaTinyCore](megaavr/extras/PWMandTimers.md)
+For more information, on the hardware timers of the supported parts, and how they are used by DxCore's built-in functionality, see the [Timers and DxCore](megaavr/extras/PWMandTimers.md)

 ### ADC Support
 These parts have many ADC channels available - see the pinout charts for the specifics, they can be read with analogRead() like on a normal AVR.
 While the An constants (ex, A0) are supported, and refer to the corresponding ADC channel (not the corresponding pin number), using these is deprecated - the recommended practice is to pass the digital pin number to analogRead().
 Analog reference voltage can be selected as usual using analogReference().
 Supported reference voltages are: